rgrannell1/geo-dbscan/README.md

 - `opts.getLocation`: a function that retrieves an object containing longitude, latitude data from a data-entry provided
 - `opts.minPoints`: the minimum number of points in a cluster
-- `opts.epsilon`: the local radius of a cluster, in kilometers
+- `opts.epsilon`: the local radius of a cluster, in meters

 ### `geoScan.fit(data)`